KoelnAPI/aedmap/README.md

 * Optimized for use with a smartphone
 * Fast loading, even with sub-optimal network bandwidth
-* Simplicity, optimized for the emergency case (see below)
+* Simplicity, tailored for very specific use cases (see below)

 ## Intended use cases